Full Form of SKU – Stock Keeping Unit

 - SKU helps users to find out the reorder point for a specific product.

-- Stock Keeping Unit helps in determining the profitability of all the products.
+- Stock Keeping Unit helps in calculate profitability of all the products.

 - SKU helps in reconciling inventory levels of a specific product.